tigergraph/ecosys/guru_scripts/docker/README.md

         gadmin start
         gadmin stop

-- start graph studio of TigerGraph.
+- After "gadmin start", you can start graph studio of TigerGraph.
 Open a browser on your laptop (host OS) and access:

         http://localhost:14240